 - Which of the following is most important to you when choosing a birth control method?
 Cost, how often you take it, likelihood of side effects, how well it prevents pregnancy, privacy from partner.

 For a comprehensive list of birth control methods, click here.

 For more information on birth control download the Texas Department of State Health Services Birth Control brochure.

 The goal of breast cancer screenings, such as breast self-exams (BSE) or mammograms, is to help find breast cancer in its earliest, most treatable stage.
-Women themselves find most breast cancers.
+Women find most breast cancers themselves.
 A BSE can actually detect some cancers before mammography can.
-Early detection is more likely if you perform a BSE regularly, because you become more familiar with your normal breast and you are more likely to notice changes such as a lump that a health professional should check you.
+Early detection is more likely if you perform a BSE regularly, because you become more familiar with your normal breast and you are more likely to notice changes, such as a lump, that a health professional can check for you.

 The technique for performing a BSE has changed over the years.
-It was once suggested that women perform the entire exam while standing up.
-But it’s now known that it’s best for women to lie down for part of the exam.
-Lying down allows the breast tissue to spread out evenly over the chest.
-This makes it easier to feel all of the breast tissue.
+It was once suggested that women perform the entire exam while standing up, but it’s now known that it is best for women to lie down for part of the exam.
+Lying down allows the breast tissue to spread out evenly over the chest which makes it easier to feel all of the breast tissue.

 Choose a time when your breasts are least tender — usually a few days after your period has ended.